newdigate/teensy-blink/README.md

 ## Guide to integrating your github teensy project with travis
 Firstly, you need a [.travis.yaml](https://github.com/newdigate/teensy-blink/blob/master/.travis.yml) (.yaml format) in the root folder of your repository

-The .travis.yaml file allows you to specify build agent requirements, dependencies, install scripts for your repo:
+The .travis.yaml file allows you to specify build agent requirements, dependencies, install scripts for your repo: **(this example does NOT work, just ideal world scenario)**
 ``` yaml
 matrix:
   include: